rboyer503/fs-interpreter/FSInterpreter/README.md

 No phrase interpretation will begin until the first sentinel symbol.
 To begin, hold the sentinel symbol (open hand facing forward with fingers spread).
 Then fingerspell a short phrase, ending with the sentinel symbol.
 The lower part of the diagnostic display will report the output of the Word Model Manager and Phrase Model Manager (prefixed by "WMM:" and "PMM:" respectively).
 The Word Model Manager output is reported on-the-fly, finalizing the prediction once the sentinel symbol is received.
 The final sentinel also triggers the Phrase Model Manager processing; a small number of the best phrases returned by the Word Model Manager are reevaluated based on their perplexity.

+### Commands
+The following commands are available via key press while the main display window is active.

+    ESC:    Exit
+    1:      Dump all phrase candidates from Word Model Manager
+    2:      Dump full phrase info from Phrase Model Manager
+    [a..z]: Capture a burst of data samples to data.raw/labels.raw +/-:    Increase/decrease camera exposure

+### CNN Tuning Support
+In order to close the loop between identifying classification failures and generating new data samples to improve classification accuracy, functionality is available to capture samples on the fly.
+While a symbol is being misclassified, hit the corresponding key to append a sample to local raw data files, data.raw and labels.raw.
+These supplemental samples can then be used to tune the main CNN.

+Tuning the main CNN involves gzipping the data.raw and labels.raw files, then running one or more training sessions using the TrainMainCNN.py script with the --tune option.
+This will overwrite random training samples from the standard data files with the supplemental tuning data.
+Additionally, the test error against the tuning samples is periodically reported so that improvement can be monitored.
+Once you're satisfied with the results, replace the ./model/main-cnn/train-vars-best-main checkpoint with the newly generated ./model/main-cnn/train-vars-best.

+Note that tuning of the J/Z CNN is not currently supported.

 Convolutional Neural Network Models
 -----------------------------------